 June 2, 2012 - Hosni Mubarak is found guilty of the killing of protesters and is sentenced to life in prison.
 He is immediately transferred to Tora prison in southern Cairo to serve his life sentence.
 Six of Mubarak's aides and his sons, Gamal and Alaa, are acquitted.

 June 11, 2012 - A spokesman for Egypt's Interior Ministry announces that Mubarak has fallen into a 'full coma'.
-The announcement also says that Mubarak's two sons, Gamal and Alaa, have submitted a request to the prison authority to move beside their father and that the request has been accepted.
+The announcement also says that Mubarak's two sons, Gamal and Alaa, have submitted a request to the prison authority to be at his side and that the request has been accepted.

-December 15, 2012 - Mubarak sustains injuries when he slips inside a prison hospital.
+December 15, 2012 - Mubarak sustains injuries when he slips inside the prison hospital and is transferred to a military hospital twelve days later.

 January 2013 - Egyptian news media report Murbark and former Interior Minister Habib al-Adly have been granted a new trial.